kaaveland/kaaveland.github.io/content/posts/2024-03-10-friends-dont-let-friends-export-csv.md

 CSV.
 Please consider something else if you can reasonably expect your users to want to work with the data with tools like spark, pandas, R, polars or if it matters to you that people can make robust integrations against your data export.
+This post was discussed in this [hacker news](https://news.ycombinator.com/item?id=39814334) thread.

 CSV is (usually) underspecified
 --